vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 The result is that once you deploy the pipeline and push a change to this branch, Concourse CI will pick it up and run its configured automated tests.

 ## Deploying a pipeline
 Now that your Concourse CI installation is up and running, it’s time to create your first pipeline.
+Go back to the concourse-getting-started folder for the configuration files.
 But before you set that pipeline to Concourse CI, take a look at each of the sections to understand what they are doing.
 Comments are provided within the pipeline YAML as well, to describe each section.

 ```
 cat pipelines/pipeline.yml